Adopting an

 Waste Management

-The ban on single-use plastics is spreading.
-Household recycling is becoming mandatory in many states.
+The ban on single-use plastics is becoming widespread.
+Household recycling is now mandatory in many states.
 Learn more about waste management.

 Smart Cities

-Kuala Lumpur and Cyberjaya are integrating IoT sensors to optimize building energy consumption and streamline public transport, thereby reducing urban pollution.
+Kuala Lumpur and Cyberjaya are integrating IoT sensors to optimise buildings' energy consumption and improve the flow of public transport, thereby reducing urban pollution.

-The Malaysian government has aligned its national strategy with the UN's 17 Sustainable Development Goals (SDGs).
-The NSDP 2026 emphasizes three pillars:
+The Malaysian government has aligned its national strategy with the United Nations' 17 Sustainable Development Goals (SDGs).
+The 2026 PNDS focuses on three pillars:

 -